 Must-Try Food in Germany

-When visiting Germany, the first thing LGBTQ+ travelers want to try is, of course, the world-famous German Beer.
-For centuries, Germany is preserving the traditional way of brewing beer in all variations, protecting the purity by law.
-And it is true, the beer is considered to be the best you can get in the world.
-But the influence of the culinary heritage of the former German kingdoms who merged into the federal republic of today is very diverse and definitely not only about potatoes and sausages.
+When visiting Germany, the first thing LGBTQ+ travelers want to try, of course, is the world-famous German Beer.
+For centuries, Germany has preserved the traditional method of brewing beer in all its variations, protecting the purity of the process by law.
+And it is true that the beer is considered to be the best in the world.
+However, the influence of the culinary heritage of the former German kingdoms, which merged into the Federal Republic of today, is diverse and extends beyond potatoes and sausages.
 Having said that, the sausages are seriously something LGBT explorers should try at least once.
-The (Bavarian) veal sausage “Weißwurst”, the Thuringian “Bratwurst”, or the Frankfurt sausage are just some that seriously need to mentioned here.
+The (Bavarian) veal sausage “Weißwurst”, the Thuringian “Bratwurst”, or the Frankfurt sausage are just some that seriously need to be mentioned here.

-When you’re starting your gay travels around Germany in the northern part of Germany, do put some traditional fish and seafood dishes like sour Herring on your list.
-When traveling to the central regions and states of Germany, you’ll have to try the typical potato, sauerkraut, and cabbage dishes that are an essential part of the German food experience.
-But besides tradition, LGBTQ+ travelers in the bigger cities like Cologne, Hamburg, and Berlin will find all kinds of international trends and influences in German cuisine.
+When you’re starting your gay travels around Germany, particularly in the northern part, be sure to include some traditional fish and seafood dishes, such as sour Herring, on your list.
+When traveling to the central regions and states of Germany, you’ll want to try the traditional potato, sauerkraut, and cabbage dishes that are an essential part of the German culinary experience.
+However, beyond tradition, LGBTQ+ travelers in major cities like Cologne, Hamburg, and Berlin will find a diverse range of international trends and influences in German cuisine.
 Lately, the meat-loving Germans are expanding the vegetarian and vegan food scene as well.

-It is recommended to make a reservation particularly during the peak dinner times from Thursday to Sunday.
-After dinner, it is custom to put your wallet on the table when you want to pay your bills.
-The approaching waiter will ask you if you want the check.
+It is recommended to make a reservation, particularly during the peak dinner times from Thursday to Sunday.
+After dinner, it is customary to place your wallet on the table when you are ready to pay the bills.
+The approaching waiter will ask if you would like the check.
 You usually do not have to get up from your table to pay.
-Generally speaking, card payment is commonly accepted in the city but be sure to check before taking your seat since the preferred payment method is cash, even in the major cities.
+Generally speaking, card payments are commonly accepted in the city, but be sure to check before taking your seat, as the preferred payment method is often cash, even in major cities.

-Plan your Germany Trip with Couple of Men:
+Plan your Germany Trip with our Couple of Men gay travel guide

 Karl & Daan.